Milly Childers

+Early life and family

+Childers was born in 1866 at 17, Princes Garden, Kensington, into a prominent political family.
+She was the youngest of eight children of Hugh Childers and his wife, Emily Walker.
+Her father was a Member of Parliament and Cabinet minister.
+In 1868, her father was appointed First Lord of the Admiralty under Gladstone.

+Childers' mother died in 1875, when Milly was 9 years old.
+Four years later, her father remarried, to Katherine Anne Elliot (née Gilbert) in Paris.
+She was the daughter of Ashurst Gilbert, Bishop of Chichester and the widow of Hon.
+Gilbert Elliot, son of the 2nd Earl Minto.

+Career

-She was the daughter of Hugh Childers, a prominent Member of Parliament and Cabinet minister of his generation.
-Little is known about Milly Childers's early life; she began exhibiting her art around 1890.
-After her father's 1892 retirement from public service, father and daughter traveled together through England and France; Milly Childers painted landscapes and church interiors.
+Childers began exhibiting her art around 1890.
+After her father's 1892 retirement from public service, father and daughter travelled together through England and France; Milly Childers painted landscapes, and church interiors.
 Her father's social and political connections brought his daughter some commissioned work, including as a restorer and copyist for Lord Halifax at Temple Newsam.
 Childers exhibited her work at the Palace of Fine Arts at the 1893 World's Columbian Exposition in Chicago, Illinois.

-One of Childers' best-known works is a portrait of her father; another is her own self portrait from 1889.
-Other of her better-known works are Children Playing Hoops in the Street, Arromanches and The Pannier market, Barnstaple.
+Her landscape The Terrace, 1909 depicts the Members' Terrace outside the Palace of Westminster overlooking the River Thames.
+Featuring all men in Edwardian dress, it captures a time when women were barred from holding office or voting.
+It is now in the Parliamentary Art Collection.
+Other prominent paintings are the portrait of her father and a self-portrait from 1889.
+Others of her better-known works are Children Playing Hoops in the Street, Arromanches and The Pannier market, Barnstaple.
 Her style shows influences from the Impressionists.

+Childers was the last artist to paint the interior of the original Reims Cathedral, which was destroyed in 1914 during the First World War.

+She died in 1922, aged 55, at Hampstead General Hospital in London.
+She was eulogised in The Times as "an artist of rare ability, and of a charming personality."